tmdarwen/STM32/STM32F411/BlinkLightsCommandLine/README.md

 1. Make sure to close the STM32 ST-Link Utility so OpenOCD will be able to connect to the dev board.
 1. Open another command prompt.
 1. Change directory to the BlinkLightCommandLine directory.
-1. Run OpenOCD.bat.
-Note that if you did NOT uncompress OpenOCD to c:\OpenOCD you'll have to modify the first line of OpenOCD.bat to point to the directory that OpenOCD exists in.
+1. Run StartOpenOCD.bat (_Note that if you did NOT uncompress OpenOCD to c:\OpenOCD you'll have to modify the first line of OpenOCD.bat to point to the directory that OpenOCD exists in_).
 1. Switch to the original GCC command prompt you opened when compiling and run arm-none-eabi-gdb.
 1. After GDB starts up, at the prompt, type "target remote localhost:3333" and press enter.
 This will connect to OpenOCD.
 1. Next, type "monitor reset halt" at the GDB prompt to stop the currently running program.